-"How do we know that there is another world?" cried Sophia, impatiently.
-"I know you told me so when I was a child, and that you think so still.
+"How do we know that there is another world?" cried Sophia, impatiently."
+I know you told me so when I was a child, and that you think so still.
 But I see nothing to make one believe it; but the contrary.
 What is worn out, drops to pieces and is done with.
-What-
+What-ever is weary goes to sleep and is conscious of nothing, and so it will he with us and the world about us.
+We shall soon be weary enough, and it is folly to pretend that we shall therefore go somewhere to be more lively and active than ever.
+The world is wearing out very fast: so everybody hopes, unless it be the Emperor.
+Let it fall to pieces then, and be done with, and the sooner the better."

-" It will outlast your unbelief, my child."
+"It will outlast your unbelief, my child."

 "No, mother; mine is not a fickle,-it is a progressive mind.
 A year ago, if we had been coming here, I should have expected to see some such sights as Clara apprehends, when she looks fearfully round her.
-I should have watched for flitting spirits among the rocks, and have sung hymns in the woods, and fancied they were heard and answered, because there are echoes about us.
+J should have watched for flitting spirits among the rucks, and have sung hymns in the woods, and fancied they were heard and answered, because there are echoes about us.
 I am wiser now, and shall not go back into the old state.
 I see things as they are, bleak and bare, and soulless.
 You will not find me among the worshippers of the Charmed Sea.
 I leave such worship to the peasants."